Mattiny/yamms/README.md

 Author: Mattiny
 Youtube: https://youtu.be/783reAHkYFc

-Note: This plugin is only compatible with Godot 4.0
+Note: This plugin is only compatible with Godot 4.0 and following Godot versions.
 ![Screenshot_01](https://user-images.githubusercontent.com/127634166/224740362-c7ddbf76-da05-48d6-a1a2-7aacbeb36a8a.png)
 ## Features